spike-rabbit/element/docs/fundamentals/illustrations.md

 ## Resources

 In addition to the brand guidelines, we offer extra resources to support design consistency.
-Refer to the [Illustration figma file](https://www.figma.com/design/T6JFbikBWHOy0kL40FaGsS/Illustrations?node-id=186-19&t=juJ6oifXfOUCmFdm-1) for examples and assets for Adobe Illustrator and Figma.
+Refer to the [illustration figma file](https://www.figma.com/design/T6JFbikBWHOy0kL40FaGsS/Illustrations?node-id=186-19&t=juJ6oifXfOUCmFdm-1) for examples and assets for Adobe Illustrator and Figma.

 ## Design ---